rackodo/DexterMASZ/README.md

 ### Plugins

-#### MASZ
+#### Dexter

-These plugins have been ported from [https://github.com/zaanposni/discord-masz](MASZ), are part of their own plugin, and can be enabled/disabled.
+These plugins have been ported from [https://github.com/zaanposni/discord-masz](Dexter), are part of their own plugin, and can be enabled/disabled.

 ⭐ **Infractions and managed (temporary) punishments** - to moderate your server\
 ⭐ **Quicksearch** - to reliably search for any infractions or notes a user has\